-These Cheesecake Brownies are a genius hybrid dessert, with a fudgy brownie base and creamy cheesecake topping, you can have the best of both all in one bite.
+These Cheesecake Brownies are a genius hybrid dessert, with a fudgy brownie base and creamy cheesecake topping, you can have the best of both in one bite.

 Preheat the oven to 350°F. Grease and line a 9-inch square baking pan with parchment paper.

-Add the flour mixture over the egg mixture and using a spatula, stir to incorporate.
+Add the flour mixture over the egg mixture and, using a spatula, stir to incorporate.

 For the cheesecake layer:

-Once the cooking time for the brownie is done, carefully remove from the oven.
+Once the cooking time for the brownie is done, carefully remove it from the oven.
 Reduce the heat to 325°F.

 Pour the cheesecake mixture over the brownie base.
 Dot on the reserved brownie batter and lightly swirl it into the cheesecake mixture.
 Return to the oven and bake for 20-25 minutes, until the cheesecake layer is set.